SolidStateLEDLighting/indication_ws2812_5.2/README.md

 ## Setting Output Intensity

 Intensity is held by an 8 bit values.
 We have the ability to easily send four 8 bit values in a task notification (32 bits).
-In our hardware, we only make use of the lowest 3 bytes for RGB.
+In our hardware, we only make use of the lowest 3 bytes for RGB color intensities.

-bits  7-0  are used to set Red bits 15-8  are used to set Green bits 23-16 are used to set Blue
+bits  7-0  set Red   intensity bits 15-8  set Green intensity bits 23-16 set Blue  intensity